aulonalivoreka/TripleDES-2Key-CBC/README.md

   - **First Stage (E(k1, ...)):** Encrypt the plaintext (P) using the first key (k1).
   - **Second Stage (D(k2, ...)):** Decrypt the output of the first stage using the second key (k2).
   - **Third Stage (E(k1, ...)):** Encrypt the output of the second stage using the first key (k1).

 - **Decryption: D(k1, E(k2, D(k1, C))):**
   - **First Stage (D(k1, ...)):** Decrypt the ciphertext (C) using the first key (k1).
   - **Second Stage (E(k2, ...)):** Encrypt the output of the first stage using the second key (k2).
   - **Third Stage (D(k1, ...)):** Decrypt the output of the second stage using the first key (k1).

 ### Encryption Process
 - **Key 1 and Key 2 Input:**
   - Users provide two keys (k1 and k2), each up to 8 characters long.
 These keys are critical for the encryption and decryption process, and their security directly impacts the overall encryption strength.

-### Decryption Process
-- **Extract IV and Ciphertext:**
-  - The IV and ciphertext are separated from the hex-encoded input.
-The IV is essential for initializing the CBC mode for decryption.

 - **Initial Vector (IV):**
   - A random Initial Vector (IV) is generated for the Cipher Block Chaining (CBC) mode.
 The IV ensures that identical plaintext blocks result in different ciphertext blocks, enhancing security by introducing randomness.